Gutter Replacement Cost

 To fix this sort of issue will require planning as scaffolding may be necessary, a specific type of gutter may be required for an older property, i.e. cast iron or in an ogee style to match an existing system.
 What are the costs of scaffolding a home?

-• For one side of a home, expect to pay £500 for aluminium access towers.
+- For one side of a home, expect to pay £500 for aluminium access towers.

-• The whole house could cost around £1,000.
+- The whole house could cost around £1,000.

 It takes around 2-3 hours to erect the scaffolding, but work can still be completed within a day, and it’s not always necessary to have scaffolding.
 The solution would be to shop around for quotes and have the tradespeople assess your home first, whether scaffolding is needed in the first place.

-It is possible to replace your guttering yourself.
-Still, unless you are competent in elevated positions, it is advised to seek the assistance of a professional for properties two stories and over.
+Still, unless you are competent in elevated positions, it is advised to seek the assistance of a professional.
 The immediate risk of DIY work is the height – falls from a ladder can be a critical health risk, and even if the ladder is secure, working around a roof is not without hazards.

 We've created a how-to guide on replacing guttering.
 It contains step-by-step instructions and images to help guide you.

-Benefits of Replacing Guttering
+What Are the Benefits of Replacing Guttering?

 Increases Kerb Appeal

-Speaking of budget, copper is arguably the most sought after material for use in gutters.
+Speaking of budget, copper is arguably the most sought-after material for use in gutters.
 Aside from the very many benefits in its operation, it is perhaps one of the most visually pleasing styles and can make a statement to a home.
-The most significant disadvantage of copper, however, is the price – often the most expensive of solutions.
+The most significant disadvantage of copper, however, is the price — often the most expensive of solutions.

 Prevents Hazards

-If you have the budget to do so, installing a metal-based system could be better for your wallet in the long run, but also it could reduce the potential hazards associated with guttering.
+If you have the budget to do so, installing a metal-based system could be better for your wallet in the long run, but it could also reduce the potential hazards associated with guttering.

 An excellent example of this is adverse weather.
 In windy conditions, metals such as cast iron or steel are hardy and show no signs of cracking or flex – even in snow and more torrential rain.
 Over time, and in particularly poor weather conditions, plastic can warp and become brittle, eventually causing a malfunction with this drainage solution.